ZigaoWang/daztab-old/README.md

 ## How to Use

 Once installed, simply open a new tab to use Daztab.
-You can customize your dashboard settings, including adding or removing favorite websites, changing the weather location and units, and enabling or disabling other features.
+You can customize your dashboard settings, including adding or removing favorite websites, changing the weather location and units, and enabling or disabling other features *(Unreleased features)*.

 ## Features